All Products

 Important

-The reliability of data stored in persistent memory depends on the reliability of persistent memory devices and the physical servers to which these devices are attached.
-This increases the risks of single points of failure (SPOFs).
+The reliability of data stored in persistent memory varies based on the reliability of persistent memory devices and the physical servers to which these devices are attached.
+Risks of single points of failure exist.
 To ensure the reliability of application data, we recommend that you implement data redundancy at the application layer and use cloud disks for long-term data storage.

 Configure persistent memory as a local disk